boundarydevices/imx_usb_loader/README.md

 #### Visual Studio

-The subdirectory msvc/ contains the project files for Visual Studio 2015.
+The subdirectory msvc/ contains the project files for Visual Studio 2015 and 2017.
 Make sure you have the Visual C++ component installed.
 There is one solution containing two projects, one for imx_usb and one for imx_uart.
 The imx_usb project requires libusb to be present at ../../libusb (relative to the msvc) directory.
 If you use an alternative location or compile libusb from source too, you will have to alter the include/library path in the project settings.

 ### macOS